thussenthan/Freezerworks-Processor/README.md

   ```
 - **Tkinter:** Usually bundled with Python.
 - **SSL Certificate:**
-  Place the file `freezerworks.pennstatehealth.net.crt` in the same directory as the script/executable.
+  Place the file `freezerworks.pennstatehealth.net.crt` or something similar in the same directory as the script/executable.
 - **Access to the Freezerworks API:**
   Ensure you have valid API credentials and network access.